 2. Independent School Sales Consultant

-The third best part-time job for teachers in 2020 is the job of an independent school sales consultant.
+The second best part-time job for teachers in 2020 is the job of an independent school sales consultant.
 If you are a passionate teacher and looking for avenues for gaining some passive income, then this job is the right one for you.
 If this seems interesting, then a Leading Ed-Tech Company is looking for some school teachers to hire as an Independent School Sales Consultant.
 Their job description includes representing PikMyKid in the schools in your locality and basically, you will be selling to schools their dismissal automation solution.
 If you receive any queries about the working or functioning of PikMyKid then you will have to answer those queries.
 This job is commission-based and you will be paid for each successful sale.
 They pay a whopping thirty percent commission on every sale.
 However, they do not provide any base salary.

 The school teachers who are good at communication and have a good sales outlook are most suited for this job.
 This is a part-time job opportunity which you can do after your school hours.
-If you think that you are a smart, empathic and competitive school teacher and want to earn a passive income along with earning your regular income by doing your K-12 job, then this is the best opportunity for you.
+If you think that you are a smart, empathic, and competitive school teacher and want to earn a passive income along with earning your regular income by doing your K-12 job, then this is the best opportunity for you.
 You must grab this opportunity before it is gone.
 This job doesn’t require the teacher to have any prior experience in sales.
 The most important thing is the job of a sales consultant is your communication skills and school teachers develop this skill while teaching to students.
 So, they are best suited for this job.
 You can reach out to them here.

 3. Work at a summer camp (or start your own)